Stem-cell therapy: Pancreatic beta cells

 People with Type 1 diabetes lose the function of insulin-producing beta cells within the pancreas.
-In recent experiments, scientists have been able to coax embryonic stem cell to turn into beta cells in the lab.
-In theory if the beta cell is transplanted successfully, they will be able to replace malfunctioning ones in a diabetic patient.
+In a 2007 publication of experiments, scientists have been able to coax embryonic stem cells to turn into beta cells in the lab.
+In theory, if the beta cell is transplanted successfully, they will be able to replace malfunctioning ones in a diabetic patient.
+There are adverse effects of high glucose concentrations on stem cell therapy, however.